 Once ACO has received and tabulated the forms it will order the new computers.
 Once they are received and processed, at a mutually agreed-upon date ACO will install the new computer in the professor's office, install any specialized software already owned by the faculty member, transfer files from the old machine, and remove the old machine.
 We hope to complete all the replacements by the end of the summer each year.
 At the beginning of each subsequent year ACO will review and if necessary update the standard hardware configuration of the machines that we will supply that year, to keep up with changing technology.

-When ACO first implemented the program of providing desktop computer systems for Faculty and Staff, we also initiated the ability for faculty members to apply to take home a four-year old recovered rollover system.
+When ACO first implemented the program of providing desktop computer systems for Faculty and Staff, we also initiated the ability for faculty members to apply to take home a five-year old recovered rollover system.
 In the beginning, a desktop computer was the only model offered within the rollover program, and likewise, the take home system was also a desktop model.
 It wasn’t long before ACO added laptop selections for a rollover system and currently, a large portion of the rollover selections are laptop models.
 Now that the campus wireless network is both fast and reliable and laptops are both light and powerful, most laptop owners have no issue using their systems both at the office and at home.
 To that end, a take home system will no longer be offered for those faculty members who have chosen a laptop as their rollover computer.
 A desktop take home system will still be available for those faculty members who have chosen a desktop model for their office.
 Cases involving extenuating circumstances will be reviewed on a case by case basis.

 This change will make more recovered desktop and laptop computers available and will allow the ACO to provide more desktop systems to sessional instructors and more loaner laptops to departments for presentations, meetings, research, etc.